 I look at these spaces through different lenses, to create a distance from its explicit content, to re-contextualise it.
-This thesis has developed alongside the film-plan for my experimental short film Liminal Connections and focusses on the digital connections female webcam performers create with their clients and the relationships that emerge from these encounters.
-In this text, I try and touch upon some (of the many) affective and ethical questions raised by this subject.
-In this thesis I want to argue that this contemporary form of sex work is about far more than sex.
+This thesis has developed alongside the film-plan for my experimental short film Liminal Connections and focusses on the digital connections webcam girls create with their clients and the relationships that emerge from these encounters.
+In this text, I try and touch upon different affective and ethical questions raised by this subject.
+I want to argue that this contemporary form of sex work is about far more than sex.
 This form of interaction opens up different and valuable forms of relating.